frederic-perez/AmE-dictionary/data/dictionary.md

 __homophobic__
 __homophones__ _n_ :two::hammer:
 __honcho__ _n_ :four::hammer: (honchos)
 __honest to Pete__ _idiom_ Honestly; truly; genuinely.
-An expression used to emphasize the veracity of one’s statement, "Pete" here is a substitution of the word "God," so as to avoid potential blasphemy.
+An expression used to emphasize the veracity of one’s statement, “Pete” here is a substitution of the word “God,” so as to avoid potential blasphemy.
 __honest__ _adj_ :two::mute:[~~h~~onest]:hammer: _Syn_ straight, frank, ,blunt, sincere, up front
 __honey-do list__ _idiom_ A list or collection of tasks or jobs one has been requested to perform or undertake, especially household duties or jobs, given to a person by their spouse or romantic partner.
 __honey-mouthed__ _idiom_ Smooth, soothing, and sweet in voice, especially in a persuasive or seductive manner or intent.
 __honeycomb__ _The legs had honeycomb aluminum shock absorbers to soften the landing._
 __honeypot__
 __honeysuckle__
-__Hong Kong__ _"Fragrant harbor" is the literal translation of Hong Kong._
+__Hong Kong__ _“Fragrant harbor” is the literal translation of Hong Kong._
 __honky tonk__ _n_
 __honor__ _v_ :two::hammer::mute:[~~h~~onor]
 __honorable mention__ _idiom_ A recognition or citation of merit given to a contestant, exhibition, entry, etc., in a competition despite that person or thing not being awarded a prize or top honor.